Dropbox Developer Platform

 User task flow

 I started with discovery interviews with developers to map out a typical day in their life.
 Based on it, I outlined entry points and key actions Flakes should support.
-I defined the main Index Page/Dashboard with enhanced findability and a Test Detail Page as the core touchpoints in the workflow.
+I identified a need to create the main Index Page/Dashboard with enhanced findability and Test Detail Pages as the core touch points in the workflow.

 MAIN DASHBOARD